Stormwater management | UIC at cleanup sites | Well Assessment Example for and Vehicle Recyclers | UIC Registration

 Infiltration trenches with perforated pipe must be registered (except for trenches that receive only roof runoff from single family homes or duplexes or used to control basement flooding).
-They are designed, constructed, operated, and maintained according to either the current Stormwater Management Manual for Western (2005) or Eastern (2004) Washington, or an equivalent approved manual.
+They are designed, constructed, operated, and maintained according to either the current Stormwater Management Manual for Western (2012 or 2005) or Eastern (2004) Washington, or an equivalent approved manual.
 Note: Section 5.6, Subsurface Infiltration of the Stormwater Management Manual for Eastern Washington Manual (which was replaced by the Guidance for UIC Wells that Manage Stormwater) does not apply to infiltration trenches.
 View a summary of the infiltration trench design requirements for Eastern and Western WA.
 If an infiltration trench will be located in Western WA and in an National Pollutant Discharge Elimination System (NPDES) stormwater-permitted community, use the manual that is required in the stormwater permit.
 For trenches located in Western Washington and not in an NPDES permitted community, use the 2012 Stormwater Management Manual for Western Washington to design and maintain the infiltration trench.

 Infiltration trenches used at a single family home and receiving only residential roof runoff are exempt from registering.